 Indianapolis Colts betting trends have been somewhat of a rollercoaster in recent years.
 First, Peyton Manning gave the National Football League (NFL) team great hopes of winning multiple Super Bowl titles, and was able to lead the team to a few AFC Championships.
 Then, he was traded and Andrew Luck was put in the hot and has yet to lead the team to a Super Bowl victory.
 Despite some rocky recent seasons, the Colts are still considered one of the strongest teams in the NFL.

 Are you looking to bet on some Indianapolis Colts games?
 Well, make sure you keep on reading then as we have got an ace team guide down below.
 In it, we have a look at the team’s odds to win the Super Bowl, the team’s performance history and some interesting facts about the side.
-So, read on and start making better bets on the Colts today!
+So, read on and start making better bets on the Colts at the best online gambling sites today!

 Bet on the Indianapolis Colts Here